spruceid/spruceid.dev/docs/credible/intro.md

 * QR support to initiate and execute issuance and presentation of verifiable credentials
-* Handy interface for generating multiple DIDs (and coming soon, multiple DIDs on multiple ledgers)
+* Handy interface for generating multiple DIDs (and coming soon, multiple DIDs across multiple ledgers)
-* Official wallet of DID Method Tezos (DID:tz)
+* Official decentralized-identity wallet of DID Method Tezos (DID:tz)
 * Built in Flutter, for leaner, faster builds and less dependencies

 ## Coming soon